All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can CJC-1295 cause joint pain?

-Yes, temporary joint stiffness (particularly in the hands) is a recognized side effect of elevated GH levels.
+Yes, temporary joint stiffness (particularly in the hands) is a recognized side effect of improved GH levels.
 This is typically dose-dependent and resolves with dose reduction.
 Your physician can distinguish between this side effect and your underlying joint condition.

 Should I combine CJC-1295 with BPC-157 for joint health?